Academic Catalogs

 Course Objectives

 • 1.
-Identify the basic fundamentals of typographic design.
+Identify the core components of typographic anatomy, including type size, weight, and leading.

 Lecture Content